embeshi/datapulse/backend/docs/TechnicalImplementation.md

 *   **Scalability (UI & Usage):**
     *   **API Design:** The FastAPI backend and the two-step analyze/execute flow are inherently designed to support a web-based UI, facilitating the necessary SQL review interaction.
     *   **Async Architecture:** FastAPI and `asyncio` provide a strong foundation for handling concurrent user requests efficiently.
-    *   **Planned Enhancements:** As outlined in the Roadmap and System docs, replacing the in-memory state store with a persistent solution (Redis/DB) is the critical next step for enabling horizontal scaling (multiple API instances) and robust session management required for a real-world UI.
-Database migration (e.g., to PostgreSQL) would be necessary for handling very high concurrency beyond SQLite's capabilities.
 *   **Codebase:** The use of Python with type hints, modular structure (`src/` subdirectories), and established libraries (FastAPI, Prisma, SQLAlchemy) promotes maintainability.

-While the current prototype has limitations (state management), the core design is flexible and scalable, ready to incorporate more advanced LLMs, serve a user interface, and handle increased load with planned infrastructure enhancements.
+The core design is flexible and scalable, ready to incorporate more advanced LLMs, serve a user interface, and handle increased load with planned infrastructure enhancements (detailed in Future Enhancements).

 ## 7. Optimization and Efficiency